 Redwood National Park was originally intended to be a vast, unbroken wilderness where visitors could hike through a full range of North Coast environments — not just the deep, dark, big-redwood lowlands like in the state parks, but also mixed-species uplands and open prairies.
 Ironically, the environmental regulations that protect endangered species, together with an increased emphasis on preservation in the national parks, mostly prevented construction of the envisioned trails.
 Today, only one trail really reflects the original vision for the park — the Dolason Prairie Trail.

 The trail starts at Bald Hills Road, at the very top of the Redwood Creek valley, and descends an impressive 2300 feet to Redwood Creek.
 The audaciousness of this descent is immediately obvious, since the hike starts with stretches of open prairie that offer magnificent views over the vast Redwood Creek watershed, still clearly patterned in a sort of checkerboard pattern from 1960s clearcuts.
-Lower down, the trail enters sunny, bright old-growth redwood uplands, descending at an easy grade until it reaches the Emerald Creek Trail.
-There are a few really big trees on the way, but on the whole the redwoods aren't actually all that impressive; big trees aren't really what this trail is about.
-Finally, the Emerald Creek Trail descends a little more to the wide gravel bed of scenic Redwood Creek.
+Lower down, the trail enters sunny, bright old-growth redwood uplands, descending at an easy grade until it reaches the wide gravel bed of the scenic creek.
+There are a few really big trees on the way, but on the whole the redwoods aren’t actually all that impressive; big trees aren’t really what this trail is about.

 Here’s the trailhead location in Google Maps.